WhatTheDickens/engl340/index.md

 #### Before class

 - Read through the pages of the "What is Text?" module. *Be sure to install Visual Studio Code* according to the instructions linked in [Text Editors]({{ site.url }}/text-editors).

+{: .important}
+Mac Users: Be sure to drag the Visual Studio Code application *into your Applications folder* before launching it.
+If you launch the application from your Downloads folder, it will run, but some features will not work properly.
+Most important, you'll run into trouble with Step 6 in the installation instructions, where you install the `code` command in your shell PATH.

 - Hold off on carrying out the instructions in [Keep a Daily Journal in Markdown]({{ site.url }}/keep-a-daily-journal) until we meet in class.

 #### In class